kgxsz/flow/README.md

 ### Local database setup
 - Install a local DynamoDB instance with: `brew install --cask dynamodb-local`.
+- Ensure that the correct AWS credentials are in place in `~/.aws/credentials`.
 - Start the local DynamoDB instance with: `dynamodb-local -inMemory true`.

 ### Local api development setup